Skip to main content

 Impact

-Beneath the Evidence for links, the Impact card will be expanded by default and shows:
+Beneath the AI Summary, the Impact card will be expanded by default and shows:

 • Potential Code Changes: Suggested changes by AKASA AI, including examples like Set PDX, Add code, or Delete code.

-• MS-DRG and APR DRG Impacts: Shows potential changes to MS-DRG and APR-DRG codes based on the suggested changes.
+• Impacts: Shows potential changes to MS-DRG, APR-DRG, HCC, EC, etc., codes based on the suggested changes.
 Baseline values are shown alongside the AI (anticipated) values if you accept the suggested changes, making comparisons easier.

 If multiple potential impacts are available, toggle through the available options to review the potential code changes and the associated impacts.
 To set a different impact, click “Use this impact”.